Skip to main content

 Type 2 Diabetes

 The overlap between sleep apnea and type 2 diabetes is substantial.
-Approximately 15 to 30% of patients with OSA have type 2 diabetes, and up to 71% of patients with type 2 diabetes have OSA (Foster et al., 2009, Diabetes Care).
+Among obese adults with type 2 diabetes, more than 86% had sleep apnea when they were actually tested for it (Foster et al., 2009, Diabetes Care).
+That figure comes from an obese study population, so it does not carry over to everyone with type 2 diabetes.
 The relationship goes beyond shared obesity: intermittent hypoxia independently impairs insulin sensitivity and glucose metabolism.

 Each episode of oxygen desaturation triggers sympathetic activation and cortisol release, both of which promote insulin resistance.
 A study by Punjabi et al. (2004, American Journal of Epidemiology) found that the severity of nocturnal hypoxemia predicted insulin resistance independent of body mass index.